 What is a contract?

 A contract is a legally binding agreement between two or more parties to live up to a particular responsibility in exchange for something of value.
 People enter into contracts in their daily lives when they buy products and during business transactions.
 These contracts are either written, oral, or a combination of both.
-However, some contracts, like the sale of a property, must be in the written form.
+However, some contracts, like the sale of a property, must be in the written form in order to make a valid transaction.

 Why do people enter into contracts?